rstacruz/cheatsheets/vimscript.md

 --------

 ### [Execute a command](http://learnvimscriptthehardway.stevelosh.com/chapters/28.html)
 Runs an ex command you typically run with `:`.
-Also see `:help execute`.
+Also see `:help execute`

 ```vim
 execute "vsplit"